Community Types

 Is there a description above that matches your intended IC?
 Consider subscribing to a paid membership to get your profile posted on a community types page.
 Without a subscription, your profile is still searchable and shows up on the Match for Free page.
 Subscription makes it easier for others to identify your shared interest in a specific community type.

-During 2023, subscribers can pay a monthly listing fee of $3 to be featured on pages for the community types listed above.
+During 2024, subscribers can pay a monthly listing fee of $3 to be featured on pages for the community types listed above.

-Ask to be featured for free based on a pro-social mission and a completed profile.
 See the FAQ What do I get from becoming a subscriber?